trinodb/trino/DEVELOPMENT.md

 #### Avoid abbreviations

 Please avoid abbreviations, slang or inside jokes as this makes harder for non-native english speaker to understand the code.
+Very well known abbreviations like `max` or `min` and ones already very commonly used across the code base like `ttl` are allowed and encouraged.

 ### Additional IDE configuration